Plan Your Fall Classes, Programs & Events...

 YES!
 Our recent surveys have provided us with a very positive response to this Going Green project, and we welcome your input.

 E-mail us at Going Green.
 Talk to our staff.
 We also need you to spread the word about this initiative.
 Let your friends and neighbors know that the Spectrum will still be printed, and that copies of the Spectrum will be available every season in our facilities for everyone who wants one.
-Try the online registration system.
+Use the online registration system.
+It's quick, easy, and you get instant confirmation of your registration.
 To read more about it, Click Here.

 The complete program guide, sections, and individual pages are available online 24/7.
 Click Here.